Best Orange Cranberry Bread

 - In a separate small bowl, use a spoon to mix the sugar and orange zest until the sugar becomes light orange in color.
 Set aside.1 cup granulated sugar1 tablespoon orange zest

 - Take a third large bowl and whisk the buttermilk, oil, orange juice, eggs, and vanilla.
 Add the flour mixture and the orange zest/sugar mixture, and whisk until just combined.
-Don’t overmix!½ cup buttermilk½ cup canola oil½ cup orange juice2 large eggs1 teaspoon pure vanilla extract
+Don’t overmix!½ cup buttermilk½ cup canola oil½ cup orange juice2 large eggs1 teaspoon vanilla extract

 - Next, add the cranberries and use a wooden spoon or spatula to stir until well incorporated.1 ½ cups fresh cranberries